Peter Stöger

-Peter Stöger ([ˈpeːtɐ ˈʃtøːɡɐ]; born 11 April 1966) is an Austrian football coach and a former player.
+Peter Stöger ([ˈpeːtɐ ˈʃtøːɡɐ]; born 11 April 1966) is an Austrian football coach and a former player who is currently the head coach of Ö Bundesliga club Rapid Wien.

-As a player Stöger won the Austrian championship 4 times, the cup 3 times.
-As a coach or sporting director Stöger won the Austrian championship 2 times and the cup 2 times, also won the promotion with 1.
-FC Köln, with 4 years his longest stint.
+As a player Stöger played as a midfielder and won the Austrian championship four times and the domestic cup three times playing for Austria Wien and Rapid Wien.
+As a coach or sporting director, Stöger won the Austrian championship twice and the Austrian Cup twice with Austria Wien; he also won promotion with 1.
+FC Köln, with four years at Austria Wien between 2013 and 2017, was his longest stint at one club.

 Club career

-Stöger started his career at Favoritner AC Wien, and played six years for FK Austria Wien from 1988 through 1994, winning the league three years in a row, with players like Ralph Hasenhüttl.
-After a year at FC Tirol Innsbruck, he joined SK Rapid Wien in 1995 and won a league title with them.
+Stöger started his career at Favoritner AC Wien, and played six years for Austria Wien from 1988 through 1994, winning league three consecutive seasons, with teammates like Ralph Hasenhüttl.
+After a year at Tirol Innsbruck, he joined Rapid Wien in 1995 and won a league title with them.
 He also played in the 1996 UEFA Cup Winners Cup Final against Paris St Germain in Brussels, which Rapid lost.
-He then returned to Austria after a year at LASK Linz and finished his career at 38 years of age with SC Untersiebenbrunn.
+He then returned to Austria after a year at LASK Linz and finished his career at 38 years of age with Untersiebenbrunn.

 International career

 He made his debut for Austria in February 1988 against Switzerland, missed out on the 1990 FIFA World Cup, but was a participant at the 1998 FIFA World Cup.
-He earned 65 caps, scoring 15 goals.
+He earned 65 caps, scoring 15 goals, including a hat-trick against Ireland in a Euro 96 qualifier in Vienna in September 1995.
 His last international was a March 1999 friendly match, also against Switzerland.

 Managerial career

 Austria

 Stöger, along with Frank Schinkels, became coach of Austria Wien on 6 May 2005 and was scheduled to end his role at the end of the season.
 However, Stöger continued in the position until December 2005, then became sporting director.
 After winning the championship in that season, the following season did not start well and both coach and manager were sacked before year's end.
-Stöger eventually moved for 3 years to First Vienna FC, then Grazer AK, and SC Wiener Neustadt.
-Stöger returned to manage Austria Wien on 30 May 2012, stayed for one year and celebrated the Austrian championship with a record number of points, despite Red Bull Salzburg investing much more money in Schmidt as coach, Mane, Alan, Soriano, Kampl as players.
+Stöger eventually moved for 3 years to First Vienna, then Grazer AK, and Wiener Neustadt.
+Stöger returned to manage Austria Wien on 30 May 2012, stayed for one year and celebrated the Austrian championship with a record number of points, despite Red Bull Salzburg investing much more money in Schmidt as a coach, Mané, Alan, Soriano and Kampl as players.